rpgreview/papersandpaychecks/pnp.md

 **Administration**

 An Administration check is made when testing a character's ability to organise, understand, and keep records.
-This includes financial records, personell records, as well as time management (essential for personal assistants).
 The operations of a modern bureaucracy are fraught with disaster without skilled administrators.
+This includes financial records, personell records, logistics, and time management, all of which are available as optional specialisations.

 **Gamble**